 Here are 17 of the best picnic spots you can find in and around Sydney.

 1. Bradleys Head

 The man-made amphitheatre at Bradleys Head is a very popular fishing and picnic spot in the Sydney Harbour National Park.
 It’s also a great lookout point, with panoramic views of the city skyline, the Opera House and the Harbour Bridge.

-If you feel like a bit of hiking, the easy but scenic walking trail from Bradleys Head to Chowder Bay is highly recommended!
+If you feel like a bit of hiking, the easy but scenic walking trail from Bradleys Head to Chowder Bay, or further to Balmoral Beach, is highly recommended.